Khedivate of Egypt: British occupation

+Loss and reconquest of Sudan

 Meanwhile, a religious rebellion had broken out in the Sudan, led by Muhammad Ahmed, who proclaimed himself the Mahdi.
 The Mahdist rebels had seized the regional capital of Kordofan and annihilated two British-led expeditions sent to quell it.
 The British soldier-adventurer Charles George Gordon, an ex-governor of the Sudan, was sent to the Sudanese capital, Khartoum, with orders to evacuate its minority of European and Egyptian inhabitants.
 Instead of evacuating the city, Gordon prepared for a siege and held out from 1884 to 1885.
 However, Khartoum eventually fell, and he was killed.

 The British Gordon Relief Expedition was delayed by several battles and was thus unable to reach Khartoum and save Gordon.
 The fall of Khartoum resulted in the proclamation of an Islamic state, ruled over first by the Mahdi and then by his successor Khalifa Abdullahi.

-Reconquest of the Sudan

 In 1896, during the reign of Tewfik's son, Abbas II, a massive Anglo-Egyptian force, under the command of General Herbert Kitchener, began the conquest of the Sudan not long after the death of the Mahdi, Muhammad Ahmad, to typhus.
 The Mahdists were defeated in the battles of Abu Hamed and Atbara.
 The campaign was concluded with the Anglo-Egyptian victory in the Battle of Omdurman, the Mahdist capital.

 Caliph Abdallahi ibn Muhammad was hunted down and killed in 1899 in the Battle of Umm Diwaykarat, and Anglo-Egyptian rule was restored to the Sudan.